Michael-Baas/googleITSupportTraining/bitsAndBytesOfNetworking.md

 A 5 layer stack comprised of the following layers

-5. Application
-4. Transport
-3. Network
-2. Data Link
+5. Application - protocols that are used for the applications your using (HTTPS for a browser, SMTP for a mail app, etc)
+4. Transport - Sorts out which client and server programs are supposed to get that data
+3. Network - Allows different networks to communicate with each other through devices known as routers
+2. Data Link - Responsible for defining a common way of interpreting these signals so network devices can communicate
+    * Ethernet is a common protocol used by the Data Link layer
-1. Physical
+1. Physical - Represents the physical devices that interconnect computers

 ![TCP/IP Network Model](fiveLayerModel.png)

+`What is UDP and how is it different from TCP?`

+* UDP stands for User Datagram Protocol, and differs from TCP by not providing mechanisms to ensure that data is reliably delivered.

 `What is the OSI model and why is it important?`